 BNP Paribas wishes to draw users' attention to the following information.
 Please read the following pages each time you connect to this site, as they are subject to modification.

 What is a cookie?Cookies are small text files that are placed and stored on your computer when you visit a website.
-Cookies are very useful because they enable a user to be recognised.
-Cookies undertake a number of useful tasks, including improving security of a website and general user experience.
+Cookies perform a number of useful functions including: enabling a user to be recognized; improving a website's security and the user experience.

 Process – Process cookies help make a website function and deliver the services that the website visitor expects to receive, such as navigation, access to secure areas etc. These cookies are necessary and without them the website will not function properly.